Eigenvalue estimates on weighted manifolds: Proofs of the main results

 For the particular case, when $f(\lambda)=(\lambda_{m+1}-\lambda)^\alpha$ with $\alpha\geq 2$, they deduce the following inequality \cite[Cor.
 8]{AH}

-\begin{proof}[Proof of Theorem \ref{thm:recursionformulas}] In the following we will use Inequalities \eqref{eq:AH1} and \eqref{eq:AH2} in the case of the drifting Laplacian on differential forms defined on a manifold with boundary.
+\begin{proof}[Proof of Theorem \ref{thm:recursionformulas}] In the following we will use Inequalities \eqref{eq:AH1} and \eqref{eq:AH2} in the case of the drifting Hodge Laplacian defined on a manifold with boundary.
 Recall that on a compact Riemannian manifold $(\Omega,g)$ with boundary $\partial \Omega$ the Dirichlet problem on differential $p$-forms is given by

 We now take $A=\Delta_f$ and $B_k$ a function on $\Omega$, which we will denote by $G$, in Inequalities \eqref{eq:AH1} and \eqref{eq:AH2}.
 We follow closely the computations done in \cite{IM}.
-Throughout the proof we choose an orthonormal frame \(\{e_i\}_{i=1,\cdots,n}\) of $TM$ such that \(\nabla e_j=0\) at a fixed point.
+Throughout the proof we choose an orthonormal frame \(\{e_i\}_{i=1,\ldots,n}\) of $TM$ such that \(\nabla e_i=0\) at a fixed point.
 First, using Equation \eqref{eq:Bochner}, we compute

 Here, we recall that $\Delta_f G=\Delta G+g(df,dG)$.
 Therefore, we get that